aniketpant83/DevOps/README.md

 - Ensure everything is running: Do: kubectl get pods and kubectl get svc to make sure everything is running right.
 Make sure you have given the load balancer a few minutes to set up and the ECR repos are having your images in them.
 - You should be able to visit frontend and backend on the loadbalancers' DNS.
 ___

+***React and Flask***

+- React: Wrote this with ChatGPT as coding buddy.
+Two pages on this web app: SignIn/Register and Home Page to manage tasks.
+    - Have used fetch to interact with flask instead of a library like axios.
+    - Used JWT to manage session, upon logging in.
+Once logged out, session terminated.
+Till this was done, I was not able to stay logged in after refreshing.
+    - Code isn't really documented, that is still pending.
+Feel free to do it and create a pull request.
+    - App.js seems lengthy but it is a lot of logging and error handling and less logic, easy to understand.
+    - Created a flask_url variable to store which url to access flask app on.
+This will change depending on what the server is running on.
+- Flask: Wrote this with ChatGPT too as coding buddy.
+Initially it was a simple one file code but later, to follow best practice, I split it into multiple packages.
+    - Using REST API with user_routes and task_routes blueprinted into the main app.py.
+    - Used CORS to allow access from React.
+    - To refer to what the flask file initially looked like , back when there was no login page, you can open file app-archive. py in the backend directory.
+    - You can use the above point to understand flask better and then dive into what it looks like with the current structure.

 **CICD Using Gitlab-CI**